jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 }
 ```

-In Circular it is also: a command definition, contained within another command definition:
+In Circular it is also: a *command definition*, contained within another *command definition:*

 <img src="images/1.%20Commands%20Main%20Concepts.017.png" width="100" />

-A local function can have a *name*:
+A local function has a *name*:

 <img src="images/1.%20Commands%20Main%20Concepts.018.png" width="160" />